far-os/os/README.md

 - `pic.h`: Utilities for initialising the PIC, masking the PIC, etc.
 - `port.h`: Code to communicate to the I/O ports.
 - `shell.h`: Contains FarSH, the shell.
+- `syscall.h`: Contains code for `syscall`ing.
 - `text.h`: Code for writing to the screen.
 - `util.h`: Miscellaneous utilities, such as `memcpy`, `strcpy`, `memcmp`, etc.

+There is also the `syscall/` directory: each header file inside contains a different ABI service.

 ## Build instructions
 You will need access to the following tools: